Early Lyrical Poetry in Spain: The Kharjas.

 2. It was not long before nationalistic and religious contamination set in.
 For example, the Disputed kharjas were seen as evidence of the persistence/ survival of pre-Islamic lyric verse, and evidence of Christian/Mozarabic culture.
 Their discovery, not long after the end of the brutal Spanish Civil War (1936-39), also fitted conveniently the ideological argument of General Franco’s Catholic regime that Spain had always been at the forefront of the battle against Islam and had always resisted the contagion of Muslim thought.

 Where did these Disputed kharjas come from?
-It was quickly argued that these kharjas formed part of a popular, oral tradition of songs –most of which had not survived– sung by Christian (i. e.
+It was quickly argued that these kharjas formed part of a popular, oral tradition of songs –which have not survived– sung by Christian (i. e.
 Mozarab) women while doing e. g. housework or at the communal washing place by a river etc. At some time, they were overheard by cultured Arab or Hebrew poets who, attracted perhaps by their freshness and spontaneity, “exited” their muwashshahas (kharja means “exit” or “outing”) with a kharja.
 Indeed, it has been argued that the muwashshahas were in fact “built on them (the kharjas)” (Deyermond 8).

 Thematically, the Disputed kharjas deal overwhelmingly with love.
 It was quickly noted that in about 80% of the extant examples, the voice we hear is that of a young woman whose love life was a source of uncertainty or heartache.
 She revealed her desires, hopes, frustrations, fears, sickness, torment and so on.
 Often she addressed another person seeking advice about what to do: her mother, a friend or friends –called hermana(s), literally sister(s).
 Other times she communicated her feelings directly to her lover.